yoo2001818/locksmith/README.md

 In order to make `push` function Promise, `clientId` value must be present.
 Also, since it must store Promise ID, `promiseId` value must be not occupied.

+## Connection validation
+Host synchronizer can also opt to connection validation by setting `connectionHandler(meta, client): Object` property.
+It should return modified (or original) metadata object, or it should throw an error.
+If an error is thrown, the connection will be rejected.
+Client metadata is available via `client.meta` after the validation (which means it's not available in validation)

 ## Combining
 Lastly, combine everything together to create a synchronizer.